-Every Half-Off Deal From Ulta Beauty's 21 Days Of Beauty Sale
+50% Off Foreo, Tarte, & Every Other Deal Dropping During Ulta’s 21 Days Of Beauty

-Ulta’s 21 Days of Beauty is back — if you can believe it, it’s already been six months since the highly-anticipated event last took place all the way back in March of this year.
-One whole quarantine later, and the massive beauty retailer is back with three weeks of can’t-miss daily deals, all of which we've outlined here.
+Ulta’s 21 Days of Beauty is here.
+If you can believe it, it’s already been six months since the highly-anticipated event last took place all the way back in March of this year.
+One whole quarantine later and the massive beauty retailer has returned with three weeks of 50%-off deals set to drop daily on a covetable lineup of must-haves brands — all of which we've outlined ahead.

-With mask-wearing and Zoom calls putting a renewed focus on all things skin care and eye makeup (plus brows, of course), you’ll be pleased to hear that this season’s group of half-off products includes holy-grail items like Foreo devices, Tarte concealer, KKW Beauty eyeshadow palettes, and Stila liquid eyeliner.
+With mask-wearing and Zoom-calling putting a renewed focus on all things skincare and eye-makeup (plus brows, of course), you’ll be pleased to hear that this season’s group of half-off products includes many a holy-grail item: from Foreo devices to Tarte concealers, KKW Beauty eyeshadow palettes, and Stila liquid eyeliners.
 Still can’t quit your lipstick habit?
-Mark your calendars for September 12, when mask-proof Kylie Cosmetics lip kits are on the menu.
+Set a shopping alarm for September 12, when mask-proof Kylie Cosmetics' infamous lip kits are on the marked-down-makeup menu.

-Ahead, peruse the entire lineup of deals — and start making room in your makeup bag now.
+Click on to peep the roster of all 21 deals — starting with today! — and make some room in that beauty bag.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.